CUSTOMER ANALYTICS2025-11-12

 A lot of effort has to be put into understanding customers:

-2. Using this data, calculate the value of each customer, i.e. what does he cost your company to acquire and retain, and what kind of revenue does he/she contribute
+2. Using this data, calculate the value of each customer, i.e., what does he cost your company to acquire and retain, and what kind of revenue do they contribute?

 3. Then, profile your customer base to establish the characteristics of your ‘most valuable customers

-We, at Express Analytics, for example, deploy a variety of analytical techniques to decipher customer data collected over social media, emails, by geo-location, and across channels and devices, to help Enterprises find out who their customers are, and the value of each.
+We, at Express Analytics, for example, deploy a variety of analytical techniques to decipher customer data collected from social media, emails, geo-location, and across channels and devices, to help enterprises identify who their customers are and the value of each.

-Social: Social media, we feel, has become one of the most important data sources.
-Start by appending the Twitter handle, Facebook account name, and WhatsApp account, to every customer’s database account.
-Then, build in an automated signal that alerts the company when a customer uses certain ‘keywords’.
-Also, every time a consumer ‘likes’ something on Facebook, it must trigger off an alert.
-Using a consumer’s social journey, across multiple social networks, over a period of time, a clear image of his/her likes, dislikes, and even spending power, can be ascertained.
+Also, every time a consumer ‘likes’ something on Facebook, it must trigger an alert.
+By analyzing a consumer’s social journey across multiple social networks over a period of time, a clear picture of their likes, dislikes, and even spending power can be ascertained.

-Emails: Email analytics is another valuable source to be used to build a credible customer database.
+Emails: Email analytics is another valuable source for building a credible customer database.

-First, our dashboard tracks every aspect of an email – the number of bounces, the number of emails opened, links clicked on, and the ‘unsubscribe’ behavior.
+First, our dashboard tracks every aspect of an email – including the number of bounces, the number of emails opened, links clicked, and the ‘unsubscribe’ behavior.

-It is also necessary to integrate data from other email service providers used for email marketing strategy for your customers like MailChimp and SilverPop.
-Find out which types of emails resonate with a particular recipient by interpreting the email analytics.
+It is also necessary to integrate data from other email service providers used for email marketing strategies, such as MailChimp and SilverPop, for your customers.

-Channels: Find out the channels from where customers are buying your product or service.
+Channels: Identify the channels through which customers are purchasing your product or service.

-Channels mean whether customers are using a browser, Twitter or WhatsApp, or email or SMS.
+Channels refer to the various methods customers use, such as a browser, Twitter, WhatsApp, email, or SMS.
 Tie in all the data with the customers’ profiles.

-Devices: Identify their device preferences whether they are desktop or laptop users mostly on a desk or are they, mobile users.
+Devices: Identify their device preferences, whether they are desktop or laptop users, primarily using their devices on a desk, or are they mobile users.

 Desktop, mobile, Android, Windows, the apps they use…and so on.